Sill Plate Anchor Bolt Requirements: An Updated Comprehensive Guide [2024]

 Cast In Place Anchor Bolts

-“Cast in place” anchor bolts is a common practice.
-Anchor bolts are installed in the wet concrete before it hardens, so that they become a permanent part of the slab-on-grade foundation.
+“Cast in place” anchor bolts are a common practice.
+Anchor bolts are installed in the wet concrete before it hardens so that they become a permanent part of the slab-on-grade foundation.

 “Cast in place” anchor bolts are the most secure option as a very strong bond develops between the anchor bolts and the concrete slab.

-The location, spacing and depth of the anchor bolts must be clearly marked before placing anchor bolts to ensure there are no errors and all sill plate anchor bolt requirements are complied with.
+The location, spacing, and depth of the anchor bolts must be marked before placing anchor bolts to ensure there are no errors and all sill plate anchor bolt requirements are complied with.

 Post Installed Anchor Bolts